wtPLSQL/wtPLSQL/docs/demo/ut_calc_secs_between.md

     10 EXEC      2         9       1         8    secs := (date2 - date1) * 24 * 60 * 60;
     11 EXEC      2         1       1         1 END;
 ```

+If the Persist add-on is not installed, the code coverage results will not be displayed.

 ---
 [Demos and Examples](README.md)